 The Role of the Bible

-It occurred to me in thinking about this distinction between Sincere, Spirit-led Christians and others who, while no doubt in love with the idea of a Savior, are demonstrably not led by God’s Spirit, that the tone of the Bible made me consider to whom it was actually addressed.
+It occurred to me in thinking about this distinction between Sincere, Spirit-led Christians and others who, while are no doubt in love with the idea of a Savior, are demonstrably not led by God’s Spirit, that the tone of the Bible made me consider to whom it was actually addressed.

 Both Old and New Testaments are collections of stories and messages that tell us how God wants His children to live.
 What caught my attention (for the first time, I must admit) is its overriding instructional, imperative tone.
 Here we have black and white text telling us how God wants to convince us to live.
 Just look for a moment, as one of the hundreds of examples, at Paul’s glorious message about putting on what he calls the “new self” in Colossians 3:1-17.
 While glorious, it is nevertheless a prescriptive list of “do’s” and “don’ts” – that prescribe how its readers should live.
 (Perhaps these are statements designed to be used as diagnostics of the extent to which their reader is under Christ’s control?)

 At the same time, however, the Christ-follower has his own experience of being led in Christ by His Spirit in a kind of un-, or semi-self-aware state.
 He seemingly doesn’t need to consult a Biblical text to determine if he should follow the Spirit into an act of service or kindness or worship.
 He just does it without thinking.